kneufeld/django-dynamicstatics/README.md

 If the clients remote address doesn't match any key then `MEDIA_URL` or `STATIC_URL` is used as appropriate.

+However, if there is a 'default' key in *_URLS then that will take precendence over *_URL.

 ```python
 import iptools